chat-sdk/docs/README.md

 #### Promises and Observables

-This document won't go into a full explanation of promises and observables because they are very common design patterns and there are plenty of excellent explantions available online.
-The basic idea is that the function will return an object which will allow you to register a callback to recieve a notification when the function server response comes back.
+This document won't go into a full explanation of promises and observables because they are very common design patterns and there are plenty of excellent explanations available online.
+The basic idea is that the function will return an object which will allow you to register a callback to receive a notification when the function server response comes back.

 >**Note**
 >A common mistake when using Observables is to forget to call `subscribe()`.
 Unless you call `subscribe()`, the method won't actually be executed!
 For example, `pushUser()` will do nothing.
 You have to call `pushUser().subscribe()` and then the method will be executed.